OfflineMind

 Neither.
 One-time purchase.
 Works forever.

-Can it really look at pictures?
+Can it look at photos?

 Is the Field Manual a replacement for training?